 “…cascaded downwards for interpretation by the CCGs” (Interviewee 13).

 Thus, it appears that there was a general acknowledgement among the stakeholders that the responsibility for setting measures, priorities and targets was at a higher (by implication strategic) level.
-However, what was less clear was whether there were clear lines of accountability as, in reality according to Interviewee 2:
+However, what was less clear was whether or not there were clear lines of accountability as, in reality according to Interviewee 2:

 “performance measures are nationally set but delivered locally”